CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-follow.md

 | [container](../json/property-container) | _object_ | Access to the surrounding container.                                                                                       |
 | [align](../json/property-align) | _string_ | The alignment of the social media icons of this block and their label text.                                                        |

+## Attributes

+Just like any other block we do support custom attributes.
+But as a follow block is essentially a collection we support custom attributes for each element.
+Because of this attributes are applied slightly differently.
+Simply create a element with the name of the platform in the root of the follow block.
+Within there you create a regular [attributes](../json/property-attributes) block as seen in the example.

 ## Example usage